Final College Football Playoff Projections, Pairings for Every Bowl Game

 Projecting Sunday's final CFP rankings for context

-Alabama QB Jalen Hurts is going to get all of the national attention for his job in relief of an injured Tua Tagovailoa, but holy cow was UCF's Darriel Mack Jr. fantastic with McKenzie Milton recovering from a devastating leg injury.
+Alabama QB Jalen Hurts is going to get all of the national attention for his performance in relief of an injured Tua Tagovailoa, but holy cow was UCF's Darriel Mack Jr. fantastic filling in for McKenzie Milton, who is recovering from a devastating leg injury.

 Memphis jumped out to an early 24-7 lead over the Knights, and it looked like there was going to be a major shake-up with the Mountain West champion replacing UCF in the Fiesta Bowl.
 But Mack was sensational in leading the Knights on five consecutive touchdown drives in the second half, storming back for a 56-41 victory.
-He finished the afternoon with 407 combined passing and rushing yards and six touchdowns.
+He finished the afternoon with 407 combined passing and rushing yards and six total touchdowns.

 It won't be enough for the Knights to climb into the Top Four.
 Maybe they move up one spot ahead of Michigan.
 They also might slip one spot behind Pac-12 champion Washington.
 We shall see what the committee decides, but it doesn't matter.
 They're going to the Fiesta Bowl to take on either LSU or Florida in hopes of extending their winning streak to 26 games.
 (And locking down another self-proclaimed national championship.)

 Elsewhere in this tier, I learned earlier this week that there's no scenario in which West Virginia would represent the Big 12 in the Sugar Bowl, even if the Mountaineers (currently No. 16) end up ranked ahead of Texas (currently No. 14).
-Following its loss to Oklahoma—and given its head-to-head loss to WVU—there's a good chance the Longhorns will drop behind the 'Eers in the final rankings.
+Following its loss to Oklahoma—and given its head-to-head loss to WVU—there's a good chance the Longhorns will drop behind the Mountaineers in the final rankings.
 However, the Big 12 has a rule stating that its champion goes to the Sugar Bowl, unless that team ends up in the playoff, in which case the runner-up goes to the Sugar Bowl.

-If Georgia remains ranked ahead of Oklahoma, though, the Sooners would go to the Sugar Bowl, either LSU or Florida would slide into the Sugar Bowl, Texas would disappear from this tier and No. 12 Penn State would rise up to face UCF, LSU or Florida.
+If Georgia remains ranked ahead of Oklahoma, though, the Sooners would go to the Sugar Bowl, either LSU or Florida would slide into the Sugar Bowl, Texas would disappear from this tier, and No. 12 Penn State would rise up to face UCF, LSU or Florida.

 College Football Playoff